kuebler21/paco-cpu/_docs/012-download.md

 modified: 2016-08-08T16:25:30-04:00
 ---

+## Download
+To prevent you from cloning all subdirectories of the project by yourself, you can download the content from the master directory: (TODO: add link)
+Be aware that all data will need about 18GB.

+## Repository structure

-### Here you can see the structure, how all git repositories are located correct.
-Please clone all content from the repositories like this.
-Be aware that all data will need about .
+Here you can take a look into the structure to have a clue how the repositories are located correct.

-# TODO: Comment where to download (add links in the list?)

 # TODO: make a structure like the examle below with all our repositories